webforj/webforj-docs/docs/components/spinner-loading-busy/loading.md

 ## Backdrop

 The `Loading` component in webforJ allows you to display a backdrop to block user interaction while a process is ongoing.
-By default, the component enables the backdrop, but you have the option to disable it if needed.
+By default, the component enables the backdrop, but you have the option to turn it off if needed.

 For the `Loading` component, the backdrop is visible by default.
-You can explicitly enable or disable it using the `setBackdropVisible()` method:
+You can explicitly enable or turn off it using the `setBackdropVisible()` method:

 ```java
 Loading loading = new Loading();
 loading.setBackdropVisible(false);  // Disables the backdrop
 loading.open();
 ```
-:::info Backdrop Disabling
+:::info Backdrop Off
-Even when you disable the backdrop, the `Loading` component continues to block user interaction to ensure the underlying process completes uninterrupted.
+Even when you turn off the backdrop, the `Loading` component continues to block user interaction to ensure the underlying process completes uninterrupted.
 The backdrop simply controls the visual overlay, not the interaction blocking behavior.
 :::

 ## `Spinner`